Braves vs. White Sox Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Luis Robert and others are available when the Atlanta Braves host the Chicago White Sox at Truist Park on Friday (at 7:20 PM ET).
+Luis Robert and Ronald Acuna Jr. are among the players with prop bets on the table when the Chicago White Sox and the Atlanta Braves square off at Truist Park on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!